sandsoftime660/PracticumI/README.md

 </table>
 </div>

-Afterwards, we will pickle the file to save the pandas dtypes
+Afterwards, we pickled the file to save the pandas dtypes

+### This notebook was basic checking data types and missing values.
+Missing values were kept since there are times when having a missing value may be predictive (Zip missing, for example).

 # 02 - Feature Engineering.ipynb